 The Humanities course helps cultivate the skills and dispositions of critical and creative thinkers who can communicate clearly (in spoken and written English) about their emerging questions, ongoing discoveries, and future inquiries.

 The Engineering component exposes students to different fields of engineering, while helping them develop practical skills and principles of practice for use in a variety of engineering contexts.
-Students select from three engineering fields -- web and application design, 3D modeling, or electronics -- and participate in collaborative projects in their chosen field.
+Students select from two engineering fields -- 3D modeling or electronics -- and participate in collaborative projects in their chosen field.
 Students are initially exposed to an overarching problem involving human interaction with the environment and participate in field trips to different parts of the city to investigate genuine questions about the relationship of humans and their environment in the context of each local setting.
 As students experience the literal spaces of the city, they will simultaneously consider virtual spaces.
 Through collaboration and the use of design thinking principles, students tackle a problem or concept they have identified through their humanities coursework and field research.
 Informing their vision through careful observation, interviews with experts, and on the spot surveys, students will work to realize and refine engineering solutions that address their chosen problem or concept.